NiclO1337/pp4-banana-palace/README.md

 - Some of the code from the Code Institutes blog walkthrough project was used and adapted.

-- This project from a fellow classmate was a good help many times during my development [Amy Richardson](https://github.com/amylour/FreeFido_v2)
+- This project from a fellow classmate was a good help many times during my development, [Amy Richardson](https://github.com/amylour/FreeFido_v2)

 - Navbar adjusted when scroll down: [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_navbar_shrink_scroll)